openaq/aqi-hub/docs/indices/indonesia.md

 breakpointsTable(data)
 ```

 Note: lower bounds of breakpoints have been inferred from source material.
-Explicit lower bound values are not listed; we have assumed in the case where whole numbers are used the lower bound is +1 from the previous bound and when a decimal point is used the next bound is +0.1.
+Explicit lower bound values are not listed; we  assume in the case where whole numbers are used the lower bound is +1 from the previous bound and when a decimal point is used the next bound is +0.1.

-Using the breakpoint values in the table above a piecewise linear function is used to convert the concentration values to ISPU values.
+Based on the breakpoint values in the table above a piecewise linear function is used to convert the concentration values to ISPU values.
 The function is defined as:

 ```js